lgtm-migrator/data/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `dials_data` for local development.
+Here's how to set up `dials-data` for local development.

 1. Fork the `dials/data` `repository on GitHub <https://github.com/dials/data>`__.
 2. Clone your fork locally::